vincentlux/JARIS/README.md

 ## For solr indexing (only need to do one time to set up as a service)
 `cd ./solr`

 `python csv_xml.py` to convert all csv instance into xml

+To make a new core:
+* log in server and `sudo su - solr -c "/opt/solr/bin/solr create -c jaris"`

+To add fields:
+`bash schema.sh`